Why get acupuncture?

 What is “community acupuncture”?

-The benefits or sharing treatment space include lower prices, the ability for friends and family to be treated together (often less intimidating for first-timers), and an atmosphere of infectious relaxation.
+The benefits of sharing treatment space include lower prices, the ability for friends and family to be treated together (often less intimidating for first-timers), and an atmosphere of infectious relaxation.
 Ever catch someone else’s yawn?
 That’s what group treatment is like.
+The collective energy in the treatment room can make individual treatments more powerful.

 What happens at an appointment?

-Then you’ll find a comfy chair in the group treatment room, have a seat, take off your shoes and socks, roll up your sleeves and pants legs, and lean on back.
-I’ll come over, take your pulse, maybe ask you a few more questions, and then we will get started with some acupuncture, one point at a time.
+When you arrive for your first visit, your acupuncturist will give you a tour of the clinic space.
+If you have not already filled out your forms, we will ask you to do this now.
+Then you and your acupuncturist will discuss the health concerns you want to address using acupuncture.
+You will find a comfy chair in the group treatment room, have a seat, take off your shoes and socks, roll up your sleeves and pants legs, and lean on back.
+Your acupuncturist will take your pulse, maybe ask you a few more questions, and then we will get started with some acupuncture, one point at a time.

 20 minutes of relaxing with needles is a recommended minimum, but most people take about 45 minutes.
-It’s a good idea to leave one hour total for your acupuncture appointment.
+It’s a good idea to give yourself at least one hour for your first acupuncture appointment.

 I have lots more questions.